DOAJ/doaj/cms/pages/support/index.md

 ### Why you should support us

-- We are a community-led and -governed service.
-Support from libraries and institutions enables our commitment to being 100% independent.
+- We are community-led and -governed.
+Your support enables our commitment to being 100% independent.
-- Supporting open infrastructure is a strategic choice for libraries and institutions, demonstrating a commitment to open research and sustaining open infrastructure.
+- Supporting open infrastructure is a strategic choice for libraries and institutions, demonstrating your commitment to open research and sustaining open infrastructure.
-- We are reliant on community support to meet an increase in demand: the number of applications we receive each year has gone up by 60% since 2018, and our investigations into questionable publishing practices are becoming more complex.
+- We are seeing a steady increase in demand: the number of applications we receive each year has increased by 60% since 2018, and our investigations into questionable publishing practices are becoming more complex.
 - Help us deliver our role in driving standards and best practice in open access publishing, for example through the [Principles of transparency and best practice in scholarly publishing](/apply/transparency/) and the [OA Journals Toolkit](https://www.oajournals-toolkit.org/).
 - You rely extensively on our metadata as a source of trusted journals, integrating it into discovery systems and open access services.